deanwampler/deanwampler.github.io/scala3-highlights.md

 <script src="https://gist.github.com/deanwampler/9372fceaf9247f3064f1d691174c8b0b.js"></script>

 See the [Dotty documentation](http://dotty.epfl.ch/docs/reference/contextual/derivation.html) for details about how `CanEqual` is implemented and how to implement your own derivable type classes.
+(The new `enum` syntax is discussed below.)

 Finally, for this particular example, recall that normally we're allowed to compare any `AnyRef` to another `AnyRef`, even if they will never be equal.
 This is _universal equality_.
 The `CanEqual` type class supports _multiversal equality_, where types are grouped in such a way that comparison of instances is only allowed for types within the same group.
 That doesn't necessarily mean the same exact type.
 In the example, we can compare a `Branch[T]` and a `Leaf[T]` for the same `T`, but not compare instances for different `T`s.